SagarKothari7/Rock-Paper-Scissors-Game/README.md

 3. **Connect clients:** Run the `client.py` script on two different machines or terminals.
 4. **Provide an IP address and port number for each client:** The client program will prompt you to provide an IP address and a port number to connect to.
 5. **Send messages to the server:** The client program will prompt you to send a message to the server.
 You can now send messages to the server!
+6. **Send moves to the server:** The client program will prompt you to send a move if you select the move option.
+You can choose from Rock, Paper, or Scissors and the server will receive your move.
+The server will wait till both players have inputted a move before telling the players who picked which move.

 **Technologies used:**
 * Python